wp-plugins/ewww-image-optimizer/readme.txt

 Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).

 EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
 Pngout can be installed with one-click from the settings page.
+If none of that works, there is a cloud option that will work for those who cannot run the optimizers on their own server.

 **Why use EWWW Image Optimizer?**

 1. **Your pages will load faster.** Smaller image sizes means faster page loads.
 This will make your visitors happy, and can increase ad revenue.
 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
-1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
+1. **Super fast.** The plugin can run on your own server, so you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 PNG files take the longest, but you can adjust the settings for your situation.
-1. **Better PNG optimization.** YOu can use pngout and optipng in conjunction.
+1. **Better PNG optimization.** You can use pngout and optipng in conjunction.
-1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder.
+1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.

-= Theme Images =

-In the Appearance menu, it is now possible to optimize all of the images within your current theme (you must have permissions to edit themes).
-If you are using a child theme, the images for the parent theme will also be optimized.
-If the theme is updated, you will need to re-optimize, so it is recommended that you contact the theme author if you find significant savings are possible.
+1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.

-= NextGEN Integration =
+= NextGEN Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
 NOTE: Does not optimize thumbnails on initial upload for legacy (1.9.x) versions of NextGEN, but instead provides a button to optimize thumbnails after uploading images.

-= GRAND Flash Album Gallery Integration =
+= GRAND Flash Album Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

-= BuddyPress Integration =
+= BuddyPress =

 Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
 Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

+= Image Store =

+Uploads are automatically optimized.
+Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
+Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

+= WP Image Editor =

+All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
+Current implementations are GD, Imagick, and Gmagick.
+Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs) and probably countless others.
+If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

+= Optimize Almost Everything =
+As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
+The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
+Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
+Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).

 == Installation ==